ChamikaraTDP/docx/Resume-v2.md

 ### **Hupe**

-- Work with the frontend team to deliver pixel perfect UI elements and seamless responsiveness using Tailwindcss and Next.js
+- Worked with the frontend team to deliver pixel perfect UI elements and seamless responsiveness using Tailwindcss and Next.js
-- Integrate various different wearable devices into the system to gather data and visualize them in an appealing manner with RestAPIs, Chart.js and HTML Canvas.
+- Integrated various different wearable devices into the system to gather data and visualize them in an appealing manner with RestAPIs, Chart.js and HTML Canvas.
-- Revamp user registration and login process which significantly increased user experience.
+- Revamped user registration and login process which significantly increased user experience.
-- Optimize images and increase overall application performance.
+- Optimized images and UI components to increase overall application performance.

 [hupe.life](https://hupe.life)

 ### **Sujatha's Anthurium**